Neurofeedback at Home Devices

 - Promoting brain health and cognitive aging.

-Neurofeedback at home can be a powerful and safe tool for many individuals, but certain contraindications and considerations need to be taken into account before using these devices.
-Contraindications are conditions or situations in which using neurofeedback at home may not be advisable or could potentially be harmful.
+Neurofeedback at home can be a powerful and safe tool for many individuals, but specific contraindications and considerations must be considered before using these devices.
+Contraindications are conditions or situations in which neurofeedback at home may not be advisable or potentially harmful.
 Some common contraindications include:

 - Seizure Disorders: People with a history of epilepsy or seizure disorders should use neurofeedback with caution.
 Although neurofeedback can be used to manage some types of seizures, it should be done under the guidance of a healthcare professional to avoid triggering seizures.